Garbally College, Ballinasloe (Leaving Cert). University College Dublin (BSc and PhD).

 Tell us a joke.

 There are three kinds of people in this world.
-Those who can count, and those who can’t.
+Those who are good at Maths, and those who aren't.